LENDING

 5. Compliance and Security

-There are strict regulations in the banking and financial sector due to the sensitive customer information involved.
-To comply with these regulations and protect data, lending institutions can use these systems to prevent breaches and avoid penalties.
+The banking and financial sector is heavily regulated due to the sensitive nature of customer data.
+To ensure compliance and safeguard data, lending institutions can rely on loan management systems that help prevent data breaches and avoid regulatory penalties.

 6. Servicing different loan types